-All these great activities are available in one handy PDF for just $3.99.
+All these great activities are available in one handy PDF at one very low price.
 They’re perfect for personal and classroom use.
 You’re also welcome to use them with your scout troop, homeschool co-op, Sunday school class, etc.!

 Stop wasting your valuable time scrolling Pinterest to piece together activities from 11 different sources when you grab this Valentine’s Day printable activity pack today!

 If you need even more Valentine’s Day activities for kids, be sure to check out these other posts on The Artisan Life!